Privacy Act 2020

 You could also call this:

-“When the Privacy Commissioner may send your complaint to another authority”
+"The Privacy Commissioner can send your complaint to a better-suited official"

 If you make a complaint to the Privacy Commissioner, they might think that someone else should handle it instead.
-This could be an Ombudsman, the Health and Disability Commissioner, the Inspector-General of Intelligence and Security, or the Independent Police Conduct Authority.
+This could happen if your complaint is about something that another official is better at dealing with.

-If this happens, the Privacy Commissioner will talk to the person they think should deal with your complaint.
-They’ll decide the best way to handle it.
+If this happens, the Commissioner will talk to the person they think should handle your complaint.
+They will decide the best way to deal with it.

-If the Privacy Commissioner decides that someone else should look at your whole complaint or part of it, they’ll send it to that person as soon as they can.
+If the Commissioner decides that someone else should look at your complaint, they will send it to that person as soon as they can.
+They might send the whole complaint or just part of it.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.

-Next up: 76: Referral of complaint to overseas privacy enforcement authority
+76: Referral of complaint to overseas privacy enforcement authority, or

 Complaints